When someone in Nebraska wants to quickly convey real estate or property to another person, they can use a Nebraska (NE) Quitclaim Deed.

-When someone living in Nebraska wants to quickly convey real estate or property to another person, they can use a Nebraska (NE) quitclaim deed.
-This deed carries no warranty as to the status of the title or even the seller (grantor) and their ownership of the property, but it quickly makes the transfer.
+This deed carries no warranty as to the title or even the seller (grantor) and their property ownership, but it quickly makes the transfer.

-A quitclaim deed in Nebraska may incorrectly be called a “quick claim deed,” “quit claim deed,” or “quit claims deed.”
+A quitclaim deed may incorrectly be called a “quick claim deed,” “quit claim deed,” or “quit claims deed.”
 These terms all refer to the same fast, easy type of deed.

 Important Laws & Requirements

-Signing: Quitclaim deeds in Nebraska are signed in the presence of a notary public, as per § 76-211.
+Quitclaim deeds in Nebraska must be signed by the grantor(s) in the presence of a notary public, as per Nebraska Revised Statute § 76-211.

 How to Write & File a Quitclaim Deed in Nebraska